librato/librato-python-web/README.md

 librato-launch python manage.py runserver
 ```

-Running under librato-launch causes a custom module loader to instrument classes as they get imported by the application.
-The instrumentor targets web framework modules (e.g. django.*) to report web request latency, throughput and error metrics.
+Running under librato-launch triggers a custom module loader, which instruments classes as they get imported by the application.
+The loader targets web framework modules (e.g. django.*) to report web request latency, throughput and error metrics.
 It also instruments libraries such as mysql, postgres, elasticsearch, urllib2 and requests in order to decompose web request latency into subcomponents, such as data, external and wsgi.

-librato-launch consumes the configuration file (./agent-conf.json by default).
+librato-launch consumes the configuration file (./agent-conf.json, by default).
 Use --config-path to override this default location.

-librato-launch spawns a StatsD process to report metrics over to Librato, which uses port 8142 by default.
+librato-launch spawns a StatsD process to report metrics to Librato, which uses port 8142 by default.
 You can customize this port using the --port option to librato-config, or by manually editing the configuration file.

 ## Gunicorn monitoring

-To monitor Gunicorn, simply use the --statsd-host option to send metrics to the bundled StatsD instance.
-E.g,
+To monitor Gunicorn, add the --statsd-host option as shown below.

 ```
-librato-launch gunicorn --statsd-host=127.0.0.1:8142 wsgi-module:app
+librato-launch gunicorn --statsd-host=127.0.0.1:8142 ... my_module:my_app
 ```

 ## Copyright